-Table 6 repeats the analysis in Table 5 for expenses.
+Tables 6 and 7 repeat the analysis in Table 5 for expenses and program revenue respectively.
 Again, if firms inflate their net assets by manipulating their expense reporting, we would expect to see a negative impact of falling in the manipulation region on expenses in the year that bunching occurs.
-If instead, bunching has an effect on expenses, differences should emerge in the years following bunching, but not necessarily in the year that bunching occurs.
-Column 1 shows that charities in the manipulation region have expenses that are 11 log points (12 percent) lower in the year in which bunching occurs and that organizations that bunch decrease their expenses by 42 log points (52 percent).11 Columns 2 and 3 show that there are no significant effects on expenses in years $t+1$ or $t+2$, respectively.
-This suggests that manipulating expenses might be a cause of bunching, but we find no evidence that bunching has an effect on reported expenses in later years.
+Similarly, if firms bunch by manipulating their program revenues, we would expect to see an increase in program revenues in year $t$ .
+If instead, bunching has an effect on expenses or program revenue, differences should emerge in the years following bunching, but not necessarily in the year that bunching occurs.